Razvan03/EEG-DL/README.md

 python main-CNN.py
 ```

-i)Training number #1 was made on a 20-subjects database which resulted in an OOM.
+i)Training number #1 was made on a 20-subjects database which resulted in an OOM(Out of Memory).
 This error typically occurs when your GPU runs out of memory during the model training or evaluation process.

 ii)Training number #2.
 I reduced the subject to 10 and then it trained for 300 iterations (num_epoch = 300 ).
 The following output is obtained:
 ```text